uikit/uikit-site/docs/pages/notification.md

 ## Style

-A notification can be styled by adding a status to the message to indicate a primary, success, warning or a danger status.
+A notification can be styled by adding a status to the message to indicate a primary, success, warning or danger status.

 ```js
 UIkit.notification("…", {status: 'primary'})